New Zealand's Next Top Model season 2: Episode 4: The Girls Get Made Up and Over

-After they are transformed, the girls show off their new looks in an Alexandra Owen runway show and after the show, the girls' challenge this week is social networking at a function room with the show's sponsors and people from the fashion industry.
-Dakota's immature behaviour failed to impress, Nellie and Elza received good feedback and Lauren's maturity and demeanor won her the challenge.
+Following their makeovers, the girls participate in an Alexandra Owen runway show to showcase their new looks.
+They later face a social networking challenge with the show's sponsors and members of the fashion industry.
+Dakota's immature behavior leaves a negative impression, while Nellie and Elza receive positive feedback, and Lauren's maturity wins her the challenge.

-This week's photoshoot, the girls pose for the Louise Pilkington jewelry line with a colourful birds as their companion.
-At the panel, Danielle's photo redeemed her shocking catwalk and received a first call-out.
-Nellie and Elza were given praise for their great shots, Eva & Courtenay were also praised and Amelia and Lara were criticized for their lack of variety when it came to emotion.
-The bottom two were Holly for her lack of warmth in photos and Aafreen for her underwhelming shot and over-analysing.
-In the end, Aafreen was sent home.
+For this week's photoshoot, the girls pose with colorful birds as companions for the Louise Pilkington jewelry line.
+At the panel, Danielle's photo redeems her earlier catwalk performance, earning her the first call-out.
+Nellie and Elza receive praise for their strong shots, while Eva and Courtenay are also commended.
+However, Amelia and Lara face criticism for a lack of emotional variety in their photos.
+Holly is criticized for lacking warmth in her photos, and Aafreen's shot and over-analyzing lead to her being in the bottom two.
+Ultimately, Aafreen is eliminated.